Covenant College: Research Institutions

-The Chalmers Center for Economic and Community Development (established 1999), which is now a 501(c)3 non-profit, was founded at Covenant to offer courses and programs in community and economic development in the urban United States and throughout the majority world.
+The Chalmers Center for Economic and Community Development (established 1999), which is a 501(c)3 non-profit, was founded at Covenant to offer courses and programs in community and economic development in the urban United States and throughout the majority world.

+The Brock Barnes Center for Leadership is a new addition to the college, headed by former college President Derek Halvorson.
+Brock-Barnes "draws on biblical insights, interdisciplinary liberal arts thinking, and the experience of seasoned practitioners to inspire and equip the next generation to lead with excellence."

-Student publications
+Student publications and clubs

 Students at Covenant publish a bi-weekly newspaper called The Bagpipe, which includes reporting on campus news, events, and local issues as well as art and media reviews, opinions, and more.
 A satirical version is published annually on April 1 called The Windbag with takes on campus life and culture.

 Covenant's literary magazine is The Thorn and has been published annually since 1970.
 The magazine features creative work from the students, including poetry, short stories, and personal essays.

+Covenant also has over forty clubs, including a debate club, fishing club, ultimate frisbee club, paintball club, pre-law club, spikeball club, swing-dancing club, tri-beta club, a pickleball club, and a standup comedy club called "Laugh Track."

 Faculty

-Covenant has 64 full-time faculty, 89% of whom have doctorates or terminal degrees.
+Covenant has 64 full-time faculty, 89% of whom have doctorates or other terminal degrees.
 The student-faculty ratio is 12:1.
 This ratio allows "personal, small class size."

 Faculty are required to state their agreement with the Westminster Confession of Faith.